Outside of the Ancient Ram Inn

 Another legend tells that Wilson Hall was built on the grounds of an Indian cemetery and the spirits are of this origin.

-Spiritualist experts claim that the geography of the area, with the layout of peaks, mountains and valleys makes the spot very conductive to psychic energy.
+Spiritualist experts claim that the geography of the area, with the layout of peaks, mountains and valleys makes the spot very conducive to psychic energy.

 They discovered that Wilson Hall is built on the same location as the original site of an early cemetery of the Athens Mental Institute.